audoeyop/akans-notebook/README.md

 # Akan's Notebook

-  This notebook was initially created to keep track of the many software engineering related topics, concepts, code, and tools that I have worked with throughout my career as a software and cyber-security engineer.
+I started this notebook in 2014 to keep track of the many software engineering related topics, concepts, code, and tools that I have worked with throughout my career as a software and cyber-security engineer.
 The notebook has since evolved into a set of tutorials, guides, and documentation that I use to teach up and coming software engineers.
 References have been added for sources referenced in documentation.

 - Author/Curator: **Akan Udoeyop**